sigoden/llm-functions/mcp/bridge/README.md

 # MCP-Bridge

-Let MCP tools be used by LLM functions.
+Let external MCP tools be used by LLM-Functions.

 ## Get Started